zhuje/lighthouse/README.md

 ### Overall Approach
-My overall approach to use a dictionary to index loci its corresponding coverage.
+My overall approach to use a dictionary to map a given locus with its corresponding coverage.

-From the read.csv file I take every locus from each read, iterate through its length, and insert them into the dictionary as keys.
-Its corresponding value is the number of times
-I've seen this key.
+From the read.csv file I take the starting position and length and use it to iterate through all the loci in the snippet.
+These are inserted into the dictionary as keys.
+Its corresponding value is the number of times I've seen this key as I iterate through each read.
 This would have a runtime of
 O(m * n) where m is the number of reads and n is the length of each read.